Credit: Felix Höflmayer et al., 2021 (figure by J. Dye, which is clearer in its original setting)

 Abundance (rubu) for (la) my son (binaya) and (pa) in (ba) his garden (gannatuhu)

 Returning now to the triangular sherd, our task is made difficult by its murkiness.
-Another impediment is that there may be some syllabograms that were not attested in the Byblos texts; we certainly need to find such signs, but it is hard to discern even the characters we already know in this time-ravaged document.
+Another impediment is that there may be some syllabograms that were not attested in the Byblos texts, on which the Mendenhall-Colless decipherment is based; we certainly need to find such signs, but it is hard to discern even the characters we already know in this time-ravaged document.

-Can the top line reveal the theme we are seeking?
-The first letter is the familiar BI, (eye with three tears); next perhaps a dotted circle, SHI (sun), but it is more like a quadrilateral diamond figure, and thus H.U (h.udshu, new moon, or month), and this suggests that a date is being given; then we are confronted by a small square (BA, house?), but it has an upper part, making it as tall as the BI, and denoting DA (door).
+Can the top line reveal a theme we can grasp?
+The first letter is the familiar BI, (eye with three tears); next perhaps a dotted circle, SHI (sun), but it is more like a quadrilateral diamond figure, and thus H.U (h.udshu, new moon, or month), and this suggests that a date is being given; then we are confronted by a small square (BA, house?), but it has an upper part, making it as tall as the BI, and a dooor with two panels, denoting DA.
 At the midpoint of the line we have a mess of smudged letters requiring long consideration ....

 The Lakish Dagger